slutske22/react-leaflet-editable-popup/README.md

-# Leaflet Popup Modifier
+# React Leaflet Editable Popup
-A small plugin for leaflet which allows the author to apply removable or editable options to a popup
+A small plugin for leaflet which allows the author to make a popup editable.
+You can also use the popup to remove its source.
+This is adapted from [leaflet-popup-modifier](https://github.com/slutske22/leaflet-popup-modifier) to work with React-Leaflet.

 <p align="center">